germeeu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 initial REAdme
-script that prints “Hello, World”, followed by a new line to the standard output.
+script that prints “Hello, World”, followed by a new line to the standard output script that displays a confused smiley "(Ôo)'.